 ABLE Project Instructional Design Team

 ABLE training is evidence-based and founded upon decades of research, field and lab experiments, and on-the-ground experience.
 The ABLE Project Instructional Design Team brings together experts from a wide array of disciplines to ensure ABLE training incorporates the best and newest thinking about active bystandership, and continues to evolve as we learn more about what makes people active or passive bystanders.
-Among others, the ABLE Project Instructional Design Team includes Dr. Ervin Staub, Professor Emeritus, UMass Amherst; Dr. Joel Dvoskin, Professor, University of Arizona Medical School; Dr. Deidre Magee, Academic Director at the New Orleans Police Department Police Academy; Professor Christy Lopez, Georgetown Law Center Distinguished Visitor from Practice; Jonathan Aronie, ABLE Project Board of Advisors Chair and co-founder of the Sheppard Mullin Organization Integrity Group; Sheriff Sue Rahr, Director of the Washington State Criminal Justice Training Commission; Karen Collins Rice, Program Design and Development, Rice Performance, Inc., and ABLE Project Program Manager Consultant, Lisa Kurtz.
+Among others, the ABLE Project Instructional Design Team includes Dr. Ervin Staub, Professor Emeritus, UMass Amherst; Dr. Joel Dvoskin, Professor, University of Arizona Medical School; Dr. Deidre Magee, Academic Director at the New Orleans Police Department Police Academy; Professor Christy Lopez, Georgetown Law Center Distinguished Visitor from Practice; Jonathan Aronie, ABLE Project Board of Advisors Chair and co-founder of the Sheppard Mullin Organization Integrity Group; Sheriff Sue Rahr, Director of the Washington State Criminal Justice Training Commission; Karen Collins Rice, Program Design and Development, Rice Performance, Inc.; and ABLE Project Director, Lisa A. Kurtz.

 The ABLE Project Logo